 Moreover, there’s evidence to suggest that the sulforaphane found in purple cabbage and other cruciferous vegetables may help kill cancer cells or prevent them from growing and spreading (

 Cell and animal studies suggest that anthocyanins may have similar anti-cancer effects.
-Anthocyanins are found in red, purple, and blue-colored fruits and vegetables, including purple cabbage (
+Anthocyanins are found in red, blue, and purple fruits and vegetables, including purple cabbage (

 However, more human research is needed before strong conclusions can be made.

 Summary Purple cabbage contains beneficial compounds, such as sulforaphane and

 anthocyanins, which may help protect your body against certain types of